mbari-org/vars-query-vue/docs/doc_04_add_deployments_cameraplatform.md

 -   **ROV Deployments** can be searched by the ROV Name and dive number (these also need to be  4-digit numbers, e.g. Doc Ricketts 0013).

-??? note "Registered ROVs in VARS"
+??? info "Registered ROVs in VARS"

      *   Doc Ricketts
      *   Mini ROV